zeozeozeo/odin-imgui/README.md

 Bindings have been written for a subset of the backends provided by ImGui
  - You can see if a backend is supported by checking the `backends` table in `build.py`.
  - If a backend is supported it means that:
-	- Bindings have been written to `imgui_impl.odin`
+	- Bindings have been written in `imgui_impl_xyz/`
-	- It has been successfully compiled in the latest revision, for both supported branches.
+	- It has been successfully compiled and run in one of the `examples/`
  - Some backends have external dependencies.
 These will automatically be cloned into `backend_deps` if necessary.
  - You can enable a backend by adding it to `wanted_backends`
  - You can enable backends not officially supported.
-(If it works, please MR!)

 ### `compile_debug`
 If set to true, will compile with debug flags